DaWe1992/Applied_ML_Fundamentals/README.md

 'We are drowning in information and starving for knowledge.' – John Naisbitt
 ```

-Machine learning is a subfield of artificial intelligence (AI) that provides systems the ability to automatically learn and improve from experience
+Machine learning / data science is a subfield of artificial intelligence (AI) that provides systems the ability to automatically learn and improve from experience
 **without being explicitly programmed**.
 Machine learning focuses on the development of computer programs that can access data and use it to learn for themselves.
 Machine learning has become an integral part of many modern applications.
+It is a cross-topic discipline which comprises computer science, math / statistics as well as
+domain and business knowledge:

 <p align="center">
 	<img src="https://github.com/DaWe1992/Applied_ML_Fundamentals/blob/master/03_tex_files/03_img/data_science.png" width=400px>
 </p>

-This lecture is supposed to give a general introduction into state-of-the-art machine learning algorithms and their applications.
+The lecture 'Applied Machine Learning Fundamentals' is supposed to give a general introduction into state-of-the-art machine learning algorithms and their applications.

 ## Contents <img src="https://github.com/DaWe1992/Applied_ML_Fundamentals/blob/master/03_tex_files/03_img/toc.png" width="20px" height="20px">

+We are going to cover the following topics:

 1. **Introduction to machine learning** ([click here](https://github.com/DaWe1992/Applied_ML_Fundamentals/blob/master/01_slides/01_intro_ml.pdf))
     * Motivation and applications